 Bathroom Facilities– To save water and our fragile septic system at Denver’s, we “let mellow when it’s yellow, and flush it down when it’s brown.”
 Participants are allowed one (traditional) shower per week.
 Although many have found “going without” as a challenge and a group-bonding experience, we HIGHLY encourage daily “bird baths” out of the sink, or the use of ‘wet-ones’ for aromatic quality and comfort in close quarters!
 Regardless, baseball caps and bandannas will likely become your group’s new fashion trend.

-Meals – ACW teaches eating as a moral act.
-Due to high energy costs of the production and distribution of meat, and our respect for the intrinsic value of factory farm animals, most meals are vegetarian: there’s always an option other than “just salad.”
+Meals – Due to high energy costs of the production and distribution of meat, and our respect for the intrinsic value of factory farm animals, most meals are vegetarian.
 Breakfasts and lunches are simple, nourishing and often “on the go.”
-Dinners are cooked for you and eaten communally, and clean-up is a group effort.
-While we work on gluten-free additions, folks may want to bring their own items to supplement meals.
+Dinners are cooked for you and eaten family-style, and clean-up is a group effort.
+While we try to accommodate special diets, folks may want to bring their own items to supplement meals.
 Food is figured into your cost.

 - Mon – Fri – Continental – fruit, yogurt, granola, cereal, bagels, toast, jams, butter